marykdb/maryk/documentation/properties/properties.md

 * Minimum size - Property cannot be smaller than this size
 * Maximum size - Property cannot be larger than this size
 * Regular Expression - For string properties the content has to be a match

+## Indexed

+Most properties contain a property to set it on indexed.
+If this value is set to true it will be indexed in the persistent storage.
+Be careful adding indices since this can slow down writing data.
+Also consider a good key design so less indices are needed.

+## Searchable

+Most properties also contain a way to set if it is searchable which is on by default.
+This value is read by search engines (like ElasticSearch) which can be used on top of a persistence engine for more fuzzy and aggregated types of data retrieval.
+With this value you control what is stored in the index of that search engine.